efemazlumoglu/martaFE/README.md

 yarn android
 ```

-# if you are using Android please search for http://192.168.178.21 and change it to your IP address.
+## if you are using Android please search for http://192.168.178.21 in project folder and change it to your IP address.

 ### For iOS